Future of Work Task Force

 Status

-• OOI is continuing to work with its partners to implement the Task Force’s recommendations including the Lifelong Learning Accounts pilot, which would provide participants with unrestricted funds to help with training costs and related services
+- OOI is continuing to work with its partners to implement the Task Force’s recommendations including the Lifelong Learning Account pilot program (branded Fund My Future), which provides participants with unrestricted funds to help with training costs and related services.
+As of April 2024, over 120 residents have participated in the program across the State.

 Partners